-Review of the designation/characterization report3 prepared by BNI indicates that the contamination was a shallow deposit and, according to residents, was hauled in from the Maywood site; thus, it was appropriate to designate this property for remedial action.
+Review of the designation/characterization report3 prepared by BNI indicates that the contamination was a shallow deposit and most likely created by runoff from the Ballod property; thus, it was appropriate to designate this property for remedial action.

 The post-remedial action report4 indicates that the area excavated on this property was as identified in the designation report.
 The post-remedial action survey was performed on this property as described for a generic site in Ref.
 5. This survey consists of ground-level beta-gamma measurements, surface gamma measurements, and systematic soil sampling.
 From the review of the post-remedial action report, it can be concluded that the BNI survey procedure used for this property is satisfactory.
 All reported 238U, 226Ra, and 232Th soil sample concentrations are below the average guideline limits set by DOE (Table 1).